tobiasw225/musicmatcher/prepocessing/readme.md

-# Backend Functionalities
+# Offline Functionalities

-## preprocessing
-written in python3 and bash
+Written in Python3 and Bash.

+## Crawler

+### mwb_crawler.py
+This script collects links to versions of the MWB and saves them on a local disk.

+## Preprocessing

+@also needed: cmd for splitting pdfs

 ### Tesseract
 uses pytesseract and wand to use imagick

+### Textcleaner

 ### Ocropy (ocr-d)

 (not yet added)
-### Textcleaner

-## Audiveris

-This is not included in the git and will be installed during docker build.
-Used to run OMR.